 Conclusion

-• Computer Vision technology is allowing e-commerce business owners to expand their business using inventory management, virtual warehousing, faster delivery, and quality control.
+Computer Vision technology allows e-commerce business owners to expand their business using inventory management, virtual warehousing, faster delivery, and quality control.
 It also enhances the customer experience by providing virtual try-on options using augmented reality and recommending personalized products to shoppers.